cmpprg/neos/README.md

 Red, Green, Refactor:
 - Utilize tests to keep you moving in the right direction
 - Follow the errors in the test to guide you each step of the way

+## Is this 'good' or 'bad' code?
+Why?